aleixmorgadas/react-loadable-component-with-continuous-deployment/README.md

 ![video](./doc/assets/loadable-component-without-error-handling.webm)

 ## Solution

 Wrap the Router file with a `ErrorBoundary` component that caches the `'ChunkLoadError'` thrown by `@loadable/component` and asks the user to reload the page.

+You add this [ErrorBoundary](./src/ErrorBoundary.jsx) file to your project, and then you wrap the `<Router>...</Router>` Component with it.
+[See example here](https://github.com/aleixmorgadas/react-loadable-component-with-continuous-deployment/blob/main/src/App.js#L18-L19)

 __See example of the correct behavior__